handsomecode/InteractiveSideMenu/CONTRIBUTING.md

 ## How to contribute

 The easiest way to contribute is to *report us about a bug* or *propose a new feature*.
 Use [GitHub Issues](https://github.com/handsomecode/InteractiveSideMenu/issues) to say us about it.
-Please, feel free to send your suggestions concerning any library issue, documentation and ReadMe typos, [Sample](./Sample) improvements, and any other enhancement. **We really appreciate your participation!**
+Please, feel free to send your suggestions concerning any library issue, documentation and README typos, [Sample](./Sample) improvements, and any other enhancement. **We really appreciate your participation!**

 ### How to ask a question

-Before asking a question, please, look through [ReadMe](./README.md) and [Sample application](./Sample).
+Before asking a question, please, look through [README](./README.md) and [Sample application](./Sample).
 Then take a look into [already asked GitHub Issues](https://github.com/handsomecode/InteractiveSideMenu/issues) (even closed).
-If you still not found an answer, feel free to [open an Issue](https://github.com/handsomecode/InteractiveSideMenu/issues/new) and ask us your question.
+If you still not found an answer, feel free to [open an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/new) and ask us your question.
 It'd be great to mark it with prepared `question` label.

 ### How to report a bug

-As it was mentioned above, the standard way to report a bug is [GitHub Issues](https://github.com/handsomecode/InteractiveSideMenu/issues).
+The standard way to report a bug is [GitHub Issues](https://github.com/handsomecode/InteractiveSideMenu/issues).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.
 - **Describe the exact steps which reproduce the problem** in as many details as possible.
-- **Provide specific examples** to demonstrate the steps.
+- **Provide specific examples** to demonstrate these steps.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
-- **Describe the behavior you observed** after following the steps and point out what exactly is the problem with that behavior.
+- **Describe the behavior you observed** after following these steps and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected** to see instead and why.
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 - **If you're reporting that library crashed**, include a crash report with a stack trace.